mryesiller/Talecraft_Guide_WebSite/README.md

 ## Authors
 * **[Göksel Yesiller](https://www.linkedin.com/in/goksel-yesiller-830580204)**

+##NOTES
+main.js and app.js file is to big so i deleted them.

 ## Donations
 I don't expect any compensation, but if you appreciate my work feel free to donate to the following addresses: